openziti/ziti-doc/docusaurus/docs/identities/enrolling.md

 ### 3rd Party CA - One Time Token

-The flow allows you to pre-create identities for a 3rd party CA with distinct role attributes.
+This flow allows you to pre-create identities for a 3rd party CA with distinct role attributes.
 This flow is similar to the One Time Token flow from above except that it expects that a private key and certificate have already been created on or distributed to the machine that is about to enroll and that the certificate presented is issued by a validated, [third party CA](../manage/pki#third-party-ca-optional).